Desperationis/gh-archive/README.md

   └── pull
 ```

 Each folder you see is a fully-cloned github repository with every branch and tag cloned (recursive branches haven't been tested).
+Each repo is contained inside a folder labeled on their owner or organization, i.e. "Desperationis" and "jghsrobotics" in this case.
 It **does not** do a `git clone --mirror`, as repos are simply cloned normally with their branches loaded in using `git checkout`.

 ## Usage
 There are 4 executable bash scripts you can use: